 To determine the lowest possible Fermi energy of a system, we first group the states with equal energy into sets and arrange them in increasing order of energy.
 We then add particles one at a time, successively filling up the unoccupied quantum states with the lowest energy.

-The Fermi level and Fermi energy are usually confusing terms and often used interchangeably to refer each other.
-Although, both the terms are equal at absolute zero temperature, they are different at other temperature.
+The Fermi level and Fermi energy are usually confusing terms and are often used interchangeably to refer to each other.
+Although both the terms are equal at absolute zero temperature, they are different at other temperatures.

 Fermi energy is applied in determining the electrical and thermal characteristics of the solids.
 It is one of the important concepts in superconductor physics and quantum mechanics.
 It is used in semiconductors and insulators.